VAT basics explained

 When your business is registered for VAT, you effectively become a tax collector for HMRC.
 You have to charge VAT on sales (known as outputs), and you can reclaim VAT incurred on expenses (known as inputs).
-You then need to pay HMRC the difference between the VAT collected on sales and the VAT incurred on purchases, usually on a quarterly basis.
+You then need to pay to HMRC the difference between the VAT collected on sales less the VAT incurred on purchases, usually on a quarterly basis.

 The issue for you as a small business is making sure you understand that money collected on behalf of the government doesn’t belong to you – you shouldn’t use this cash to fund the business.
 HMRC is very unsympathetic when VAT isn’t paid on time, so consider opening a separate bank account to transfer an estimate of the VAT due to help stop you spending it.

 What is VAT charged on?

 VAT is added to the price of most goods and services that are bought by consumers.
 That includes everything from the majority of the products you would buy on the high street to domestic services such as decorating or plumbing (as long as the firm is registered for the tax).